Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Conclusions

-In the later part of the work, it is assumed that the species are able to move in one direction described by the spatio-temporal model.
+In the later part of the work, it is assumed that the species can move in one direction described by the spatio-temporal model.
 The analysis reveals that the diffusion coefficient for the prey species starts to decrease with increasing fear level $(\omega)$ [see Fig. \ref{fig:5}].
-It indicates that the prey, out of the fear of being hunted, will avoid moving in the mentioned direction.
+It indicates that the prey, out of fear of being hunted, will avoid moving in the mentioned direction.
 In fact, the increase in $\omega$ shrinks the region of the Turing domain, reducing the chances of non-homogeneous pattern formation.
-As the species are not always homogeneously distributed over a domain, this shrinkage may not be proven very favourable for persistence.
-Further, incorporating nonlocal terms in the system shifts the Turing curve upwards, expanding the Turing domain.
-It means the species can be colonized with an increasing range of nonlocal interactions, and this will be beneficial for the survival of both species in the future.
+As the species are not always homogeneously distributed over a domain, this shrinkage may not be favourable for persistence.
+Moreover, Fig. \ref{fig:sp2} shows that an increase in either prey refuge or additional food reduces the spatial extent of species colonization by narrowing the Turing domain.
+This implies that higher values of these parameters lower the prey diffusion threshold $(d_{1[c]})$ needed for the emergence of Turing patterns, thereby limiting the parameter space conducive to patch formation.
+From an ecological perspective, an increase in prey refuge and additional food reduces environmental heterogeneity, potentially leading to more uniform species distributions.
+This may enhance prey survival but could also diminish spatial complexity, which is often crucial for maintaining biodiversity and ecosystem resilience.
+Furthermore, incorporating nonlocal terms in the system shifts the Turing curve upwards, expanding the Turing domain.
+This means that the species can be colonized with an increasing range of nonlocal interactions, which will benefit both species' survival in the future.